 Although Random Acts of Kindness Day hasn’t been around all that long, kindness itself certainly has!
 In fact, various studies have concluded that kindness is an inherent part of human nature, with the ability to feel and care for others developing while we’re still babies.

-The importance of altruism has long been a topic of discussion in the realms of philosophy, psychology, sociology and evolutionary biology.
-There are various theories for why people gravitate towards benevolent behavior – perhaps it’s because doing good deeds for others increases the likelihood that they’ll return the favor if we ever need help in future, perhaps kindness is hardwired into our brains to aid social attachment and group cohesion, perhaps it’s simply a product of our ability to feel empathy for others.
+The importance of altruism has long been a topic of discussion in the realms of philosophy, psychology, sociology, and evolutionary biology.
+There are various theories for why people gravitate towards benevolent behavior – perhaps it’s because doing good deeds for others increases the likelihood that they’ll return the favor if we ever need help in the future, perhaps kindness is hardwired into our brains to aid social attachment and group cohesion, perhaps it’s simply a product of our ability to feel empathy for others.
 Whatever kindness’s origins,

 Random Acts of Kindness Day is a way to nurture and encourage this precious trait we all share.